Zouave: The Second Empire

 By 1853, the French Army included three regiments of zouaves.
 Each of the three line regiments of zouaves was allocated to a different province of Algeria, where their depots and peace-time garrisons were located.
 The Crimean War was the first service which the regiments saw outside Algeria.
-They subsequently served as effective light infantry in the Franco-Austrian War of 1859, the Mexican Intervention (1864–1866) and the Franco-Prussian War (1870).
+Armed with the powerful fusil rayé (rifled gun) they subsequently served as effective light infantry in the Franco-Austrian War of 1859, the Mexican Intervention (1864–1866) and the Franco-Prussian War (1870).
+In 1860 1,500 zouaves were landed in Beirut to assist in the restoration of order in the Levant, following extensive inter-communal disturbances.

 The distinctive dress and dash of the zouaves made them well known outside France and they were frequently portrayed in the illustrated publications of the period.
 The 2nd Zouaves (popularly known as "the Jackals of Oran") had their mutilated eagle decorated with the Legion d' Honneur following the Battle of Magenta in 1859.

 On 23 December 1854 a fourth regiment was created, the Zouaves of the Imperial Guard.
 The actual formation of this unit was delayed until 15 March 1855 when detachments from the zouave regiments already serving in the Crimea were brought together before Sebastopol for this purpose.
 Having earned the unusual distinction of being created on the field of battle, the Zouaves of the Imperial Guard served through the remainder of the Crimean War and subsequently in all the campaigns of the Second Empire.
 Their peace-time garrisons were initially at Saint-Cloud and then Versailles from 1857.
 This regiment wore the classic zouave uniform but with yellow braiding and piping substituted for the red of the line regiments.

 In the opening stages of the Franco-Prussian War the bulk of the serving zouave units were amongst the Imperial field army defeated at Sedan in September 1870.
 Drawing on remnants of the Imperial forces, depot troops from Algeria and volunteers it was possible to reconstitute all four regiments as part of the Army of the Loire and the Republican defenders of Paris.